lauraspberry/lauraspberry/README.md

 👯 Some things I'm proud of:
 * The contributions I made as a Co-Founder of [Education For All Foundation](https://www.efaglobal.org/about-us) :green_heart:
 * The games I made using Unity: [Shrink](https://lauraspberry.itch.io/shrink) and [Attack of the Boba Vampires](https://troutstick.itch.io/bobavamps-01) :sunny:
-* The curriculum I built for [CS Kickstart](https://cs-kickstart.berkeley.edu/index.html) :computer: :bear:
+* The curriculum I'm building for next year's [CS Kickstart](https://cs-kickstart.berkeley.edu/index.html) :computer: :bear:

 😄 From these projects, I've worked with C#, Python, JavaScript, HTML/CSS as well as developer tools such as React, Flask, and Bootstrap to develop software.